reportmill/SnapKit/ReadMe.md

 # SnapKit
 SnapKit is a Java UI kit.
 Why do we need another UI kit?
-Because JavaFX is missing many great things about Swing, and vice versa.
+Because JavaFX is missing many great aspects of Swing, and vice versa.

 What's to love about Swing?